 Starring: O'Shea Jackson Jr. & Corey Hawkins

 To say 2015's Straight Outta Compton only features the two actors above would be silly since N.W.A. had five members.
-It's about the story of the rap group that launched members like Dr. Dre and Ice Cube to stardom.
+It's the story of the rap group that launched the careers of members like Dr. Dre and Ice Cube.
 The real members were actually involved in the movie as producers and creative consultants.

 This movie made $201 million on a cost of $50 million!
-Some members of the group ended up dissatisfied with how their contributions were minimized or ignored altogether.
-There were a lot of controversies, reactions, and lawsuits surrounding the film and filming, but in the end it won a ton of accolades and money.
+Some members of the group were dissatisfied with how their contributions were minimized or ignored altogether.
+There were a lot of controversies, reactions, and lawsuits surrounding the film and filming, but it nevertheless won a ton of accolades and earned lots of money.

-Trivia Facts: The success of this movie led to the quick release of a long-awaited third Dr. Dre album called "Compton," which also was released to great acclaim.
-Dr. Dre, sold his Beats headphones company to Apple in 2014 and is now one of the richest rappers and richest musicians in the world.
+Trivia: The success of this movie led to the quick release of a long-awaited third Dr. Dre album called Compton, which was released to great acclaim.
+Dr. Dre sold his Beats headphones company to Apple in 2014 and is now one of the richest rappers and richest musicians in the world.

 Starring: Jennifer Lopez & Edward James Olmos

-Selena is a 1997 biographical music movie about the life, success, and passing of the singer Selena as portrayed by Jennifer Lopez.
-Directed and written by Gregory Nava, the story goes all the way to the point when the president of her fan club took her life at age 23... such a travesty.
+Selena is a 1997 biographical music movie about the life, success, and passing of the singer Selena, as portrayed by Jennifer Lopez.
+Directed and written by Gregory Nava, the film covers everything, including the moment Selena's life is taken at age 23 by the president of her fan club.
 Even with such an ending, this is a beautiful film that's a fun ride.

-Trivia Facts: Some scenes were almost left out of the script in order to try to have a broader reach and keep a lighter rating.
-Others scenes couldn't even get agreement with the family on how it really happened.
-The movie is the 15th highest-grossing musical biopic of all time.
+Trivia: Some scenes were almost left out of the script, in order to try to have a broader reach and keep a lighter rating.
+For other scenes, Selena's family couldn't agree on how certain events transpired.
+The movie is the 15th- highest-grossing musical biopic of all time.

 Starring: Jamie Foxx & Kerry Washington

-Ray is a biographical music movie about the life of blind R&B musician and pianist Ray Charles.
+Ray is a biographical music movie about the life of blind R&B pianist Ray Charles.
 It was released in 2004 to huge success and was written, produced, and directed by Taylor Hackford.
-Jamie Foxx won an Oscar for Best Actor as well as from all four other major awards groups, being the 2nd actor ever to pull this off.
+Jamie Foxx won an Oscar for Best Actor, as well as from all four other major awards groups, making him only the second actor ever to do so.
 That's how you know this is a good movie.

 Ray Charles was given a Braille copy of the script and allowed to object to a scene that showed him resisting taking up the piano, which isn't how it happened, as well as one more scene I won't mention.
 The credits do say some of it is fictionalized and dramatized, though.

-Trivia Facts: Ray Charles passed away months before the release of the movie, sadly never getting to see it.
-Ray Charles went blind at age 7 due to glaucoma.
+Trivia: Ray Charles passed away months before the release of the movie, sadly never getting to see it.
+Ray Charles went blind at age seven due to glaucoma.
 The movie was financed entirely by Philip Anschutz with a budget of $40 million.
 It brought in $125 million for a huge profit.

 Honorable Mentions for the Best Movies About Music

-Though there's more, we felt that the addition of this one extra section would allow us to cover all of the best music movies you need to know about.
+We felt that the addition of this one section would allow us to cover all of the best music movies you need to know about.
 If you want more, you can certainly find them but they won't necessarily be worth your time.
 These, however, all offer something of value.

 - Hedwig and the Angry Inch is a 2001 box office bomb that some people really like.
 It's a bit weird, but won plenty of awards and has a cult following.
 It's about someone stealing their mentor's music and becoming famous, in a comedy-drama setting.

-- The Runaways is a 2010 independent film about the formation and ultimate breakup of a real 1970's rock band called The Runaways.
+- The Runaways is a 2010 independent film about the formation and ultimate breakup of real 1970s rock band the Runaways.

 - Bound for Glory is a 1976 biopic based on the largely fictionalized autobiography of the same name written by Woody Guthrie.
-It won the Academy Award for Best Cinematography, if you're into the directing side of movies.
+It won the Academy Award for Best Cinematography.

 - Lady Sings the Blues is a 1972 biopic based on the life and career of jazz singer Billie Holiday.